ajdillhoff/personal-site/content/courses/cse3380/_index.md

 # - name: Declare this menu item as a parent with ID `name`.
 # - weight: Position of link in menu.
 menu:
-  cse6363:
+  cse3380:
     name: Home
     weight: 1
 ---

-This is the course page for CSE 6363 - Machine Learning in Fall 2023.
+This is the course page for CSE 3380 - Linear Algebra in Fall 2023.
 Here you'll find class notes and other helpful resources.
 All assignments and announcements will be posted on Canvas.

 ## Teaching Assistants

+- Section 001: Roman Strukov (rxs6055 (at) mavs (dot) uta (dot) edu)
-- Greeshma Jayanth (gxj4507 (at) mavs (dot) uta (dot) edu)
+- Section 002: Yanjun Lyu (yxl9168 (at) mavs (dot) uta (dot) edu)

 ## Office Hours